gilbert215/MagicArticulate/README.md

 <br />

 ## News
+- 2025.6.18: We release the blender script for reading rig (.txt) and mesh (.obj) from GLB files.
 - 2025.4.18: We have updated the preprocessed dataset to exclude entries with skinning issues (118 from the training and 3 from the test, whose skinning weight row sums fell below 1) and duplicated joint names (2 from the training).
 You can download the [cleaned data](https://huggingface.co/datasets/chaoyue7/Articulation-XL2.0) again or update it yourself by running: `python data_utils/update_npz_rm_issue_data.py`.
 Still remember to normalize skinning weights in your dataloader.
 - 2025.4.16: Release [weights](https://huggingface.co/Seed3D/MagicArticulate) for skeleton generation.
 - 2025.3.28: Release inference codes for skeleton generation.